 In fact, there are four guests if we count the little bun in the oven Mama Loumari is carrying.
 Or perhaps that is a giant Bun in the oven!

-Because these overseas guests are WOODEN GIANTS, an art installation in residence at Bernheim Arboretum
+These overseas guests are WOODEN GIANTS, an art installation in residence at Bernheim Arboretum.

 The wooden giants are part of a modern fairy tale told by artist Thomas Dambo.